saeedzaha/NUR/README.md

 }
 ```

-An example can be found [here](https://github.com/Mic92/nur-packages/tree/master/modules).
+An example of NixOS module structure can be found in the [nur-packages modules directory](https://github.com/Mic92/nur-packages/tree/master/modules).
 Modules should be defined as paths, not functions, to avoid conflicts if imported from multiple locations.

 A module with no [_class](https://nixos.org/manual/nixpkgs/stable/index.html#module-system-lib-evalModules-param-class) will be assumed to be both a NixOS and Home Manager module.
 If a module is NixOS or Home Manager specific, the `_class` attribute should be set to `"nixos"` or [`"home-manager"`](https://github.com/nix-community/home-manager/commit/26e72d85e6fbda36bf2266f1447215501ec376fd).